spacemeshos/testnet-guide/get_coin.md

 # Getting Testnet Smesh

 There are 3 ways to get Testnet Smesh:
 1. Earn smeshing rewards.
-To learn more about these rewards follow [this guide](rewards.md).
+Follow [this guide](rewards.md) to set up smeshing.
-2. Get Smesh from the Spacemesh Tap.
+2. Get Smesh from the [Spacemesh Tap](https://discord.gg/ASpy52C).
 3. Get Smesh sent from another account to your account in a transaction.

 ---